mujdat/mujdat/README.md

 I started my journey as a developer with WordPress and it's still one of the main technologies I use to create websites and web applications.
 Besides WordPress and the fundamentals like HTML, CSS & JavaScript, I use technologies like TypeScript, Vue.js, Nuxt.js, Alpine.js, TailwindCSS, SASS, GraphQL & REST APIs every day.

-I'm experienced in building dynamic, flexible, interactive and modern user interfaces.
+I'm experienced in building dynamic, flexible, interactive and modern user interfaces that are accesible and performant.

 <!--
 **mujdat/mujdat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.